MaggieShao596/The_Calorie_Step_Connection/README.md

 | RMSE | 0.859 |
 | R² | 0.142 |

 We do not consider this baseline model to be good.
-The $R^2$ of 0.142 means the model explains only 14.2% of the variation in log-transformed calorie content, leaving 85.8% of the variance unexplained.
+The R² of 0.142 means the model explains only 14.2% of the variation in log-transformed calorie content, leaving 85.8% of the variance unexplained.
 The RMSE of 0.859 on log-transformed calories also indicates substantial prediction error.
-This is expected given that we are only using two features — `sugar(PDV)` and `n_ingredients` — which capture only a small portion of what determines a recipe's calorie content.
+This is expected given that we are only using two features (`sugar(PDV)` and `n_ingredients`) which capture only a small portion of what determines a recipe's calorie content.
 While sugar is directly related to calories, using only two features is not sufficient to fully capture the complexity of calorie prediction.
 This motivates us to build a more complex final model using additional nutritional features.

 ## Final Model